© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman and medieval town area bounded by Heads Lane West Wall and Blackfriars Street is a scheduled monument protected by Historic England under reference 1007275.
 View the official record →

-The Roman and medieval town area bounded by Heads Lane, West Wall and Blackfriars Street is an ancient monument in Carlisle, Cumberland, encompassing the central portion of the Roman fort and town of Luguvalium and its later medieval development.
+The Roman and medieval town area bounded by Heads Lane, West Wall and Blackfriars Street is a scheduled ancient monument in Carlisle, Cumberland, encompassing layers of urban development from the Roman period through the medieval centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007275.

 Roman and medieval town area bounded by Heads Lane West Wall and Blackfriars Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007275.